Veterinary Cannabis Consultation

 VCCs are trained to:

-Our VCC is Tamara, and she is fully trained to work with your veterinarian and guide you on the safe addition of cannabis to your pet’s health plan.
-Tamara is a Registered Veterinary Technologist and has been actively working in veterinary healthcare for over 30 years.
+Our VCC is Tamara.
+She is a Registered Veterinary Technologist and has been working in veterinary healthcare for over 30 years.

-Tamara pursued the veterinary cannabis counsellor course, to be a trusted, unbiased, non-judgmental source of information and education for pet parents when inquiring about cannabis use for their pets.
+Tamara has taken a veterinary cannabis counselor course in order to be a source of information and education for pet parents when inquiring about cannabis use for their pets.

 Tamara is a member of the Canadian Association of Veterinary Cannabinoid Medicine.